tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/fr_FR.UTF-8/README.txt

 Voir COPYING.txt pour le texte complet de la licence GPL.

-D. Qu'y a-t-il de neuf dans la version 0.9.33 de Tux Paint ?
+     ### D. Qu'y a-t-il de neuf dans la version 0.9.34 de Tux Paint ? ###

-Transparent Erasers
-    Erasers that lightly expose more and more of the background.

-Dither magic tools
-    Transform parts of an image into a dithered pattern of dots.

-Filled Polygon magic tool
-    Create polygons by placing three or more connected points on the canvas.

-3D Glasses magic tool updated
-    Different anaglyphic color separations now offered (via the 'size' controls), unless running Tux Paint in 'Novice' complexity level.

-Magic tool ungrouping option
-    The numerous Magic tools can be presented as a single long list (as in Tux Paint prior to 0.9.27), rather than paged groups.

-Brush descriptions
-    Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.
+→ "Eraser" Fill mode ←
+    A flood fill option that fills the canvas with the background color, or template or starter background, upon which the drawing was based.

-New brushes
+→ New brushes ←
-    New brushes for the Paint and Lines tools: Acrylic, Pencil, and Fluff brushes.
+    New brushes for the Paint and Lines tools: "Fluff (gradient)", "Graphite", "Impasto", "Paint splats", "Smoke", "Spines", "Water (still)", and "Watercolor splotches".

-Exported filenames shown
-    When exporting a drawing (Open>Export) or a slideshow (Open>Slideshow> Export GIF), the name of the file is displayed and also placed in the copy/ paste clipboard.
-Trash can support in Haiku
-    The Haiku port of Tux Paint now also places erased drawings (Open>Erase) into the desktop trash can, rather than deleting the files completely.
+→ New brush option ←
+    Brushes may be given a "chaotic" setting, causing them to rotate continuously while drawing with them.

+→ New templates ←
+    "Clouds from an airplane" and "Lough Leane".

+→ New Magic tool: Comic dots ←
+    Draws a repeating dot pattern, simulating the "Ben Day process" used in early comic books.

+→ New Magic tool: Rotate ←
+    Rotates the drawing.

+→ New Magic tool: Fractal ←
+    A set of tools that recursively repeat what you draw, scaling and/or rotating it as they repeat.

+→ New Magic tool: ASCII Typewriter ←
+    Transform your picture into "ASCII art", typewriter-style.

+→ New Magic tool: ASCII Computer ←
+    Transform your picture into "ASCII art", computer-style.

+→ New Magic tool: ASCII Color Computer ←
+    Transform your picture into colored computer "ASCII art".

+→ New Magic tool: Crescent ←
+    Draw one of various crescent shapes at a chosen angle.

+→ New Magic tool: Spiral ←
+    Draw spirals.

+→ New Magic tool: Spiral Square ←
+    Draw square spirals.

+→ New Magic tool: Concentric Circle ←
+    Draw concentric circles.

+→ New Magic tool: Concentric Square ←
+    Draw concentric squares.

+→ New Magic tool: Tessellation Pointy ←
+    Draw repeating tessellation patterns with pointy-topped hexagons.

+→ New Magic tool: Tessellation Flat ←
+    Draw repeating tessellation patterns with flat-topped hexagons.

+→ Magic API Updates ←
+    Sound pause and resume functions added.

 Voir CHANGES.txt pour la liste complète des changements.

 II.
 Utiliser Tux Paint

-A. Lancement de Tux Paint
+                       ### A. Lancement de Tux Paint ###

-1. Utilisateurs de Linux/Unix
+## 1. Utilisateurs de Linux/Unix ##

 Tux Paint devrait avoir mis une icône de lanceur dans vos menus KDE et/ou GNOME, sous «Graphiques».